TeamCodeStream/codestream-guide/docs/src/features/notifications.md

 email reminder about open feedback requests assigned to you that you haven't responded to in the last 24 hours.
 * Notify me about new unreviewed commits from teammates when I pull - Any time you pull, if there are new commits from a teammate on the current branch you'll get a toast notification.
 Click the "Review" button to start reviewing your teammate's changes and provide feedback.
-* Send me weekly emails summarizing my activity - Sent every Monday with information about you and your team's activity for the previous week.
+* Send me weekly emails summarizing my activity - Sent every Monday with information about you and your organization's activity for the previous week.

 If you've connected to GitHub or GitHub Enterprise to leverage CodeStream's [pull request integration](../workflow/pull-requests) you'll also be notified when a pull request is assigned to you or you are added as a reviewer.